vault27/Foundation/bgp.md

 iBGP vs eBGP

 - TTL in IP header, eBGP - 1, iBGP-255
-- eBGP router modifies next hop to its own addresssourcing BGP connection
+- eBGP router modifies next hop to its own address sourcing BGP connection
 - eBGP router prepends its ASN to the existing AS_Path variable
 - Receiving eBGP router checks AS_Path, so it does not have its own AS already
 - iBGP route cannot be forwarded to another iBGP router, to avoid loops